tim-taylor/evobee/docs/markdown/evobee-config.md

 > -c [ --config ] arg (=evobee.cfg.json) configuration file
 > -q [ --quiet ] disable verbose progress messages on stdout

 The vast majority of configuration options for the program are set using a configuration file rather than the command line.
 As shown in the output above, the default filename that `evobee` searches for is `evobee.cfg.json`, and it only searches in the current working directory.
-To specify a different name and location, use the -c flag when calling the exec
+To specify a different name and location, use the -c flag when calling the program.
+For example:

+    ./evobee -c /home/me/my-config-file.cfg.json

+The format of the co

 ## Parameters